ibrah5em/Secure-SQL-Handling-with-Python/README.md

 ## introduction

-When I think about `SQL` first thing I imagen, random hacker trying to inject  queries in my web site, for example: trying to access some data, editing my database. in the last lab I took [[SQL injection]] as concept, and I understand the hackers methods, so I have to do two things:
+When I think about `SQL` first thing I imagen, random hacker trying to inject  queries in my web site, for example: trying to access some data, editing my database. in the last lab I took `SQL injection` as concept, and I understand the hackers methods, so I have to do two things:

 1. Python script that connect to a database.
 2. Python backend that filter methods of SQL injection.

-First thing: I have small knowledge about [[Data Bases]] ,but in general this is my first time with SQL commands, I used before non-relational-database.
+First thing: I have small knowledge about Data Bases , but in general this is my first time with SQL commands, I used before non-relational-database.

 Second thing: Most of students will use `sqllite3` because that's what copilot said, for me I will understand the pure code, and take this homework as project to learn new things, not only to pass the homework.

 ## Project Details